AbbaShelHelek/AbbaShelHelek/README.md

 ⚙️ Specializing in low-level programming, C/C++ memory management, and compiler design.
 🛡️ Active in offensive security, vulnerability research, and practical penetration testing.
 🌐 Dabbling in full-stack development to build comprehensive, resilient applications.
-📫 Open to collaborating on sophisticated software projects or discussing advanced cybersecurity concepts!

 ### Tech Stack 💻